bzweig633/bzweig633.github.io/cv.md

 #### Articles in Progress:

-“AI Art as Ekphrasis, and the Limits of the Generative Imagination,” experimental essay exploring the confluence between generative AI art and the ancient rhetorical art of ekphrasis using authored AI prompts, International Journal for Digital Art History, 2023.
+“AI Art as Ekphrasis, and the Limits of the Generative Imagination,” experimental essay exploring the confluence between generative AI art and the ancient rhetorical art of ekphrasis using authored AI prompts, International Journal for Digital Art History, 2025.

-“Hyperformalism: Notes on Machine Vision and Art Historical Method,” Critical Digital Art History, ed.
-Anna Dahlgren and Amanda Wasielewski (submitted) (Bristol: Intellect Books, expected 2024).

 “An Unpublished Illuminated Manuscript of William of Auvergne’s De moribus (British Library MS. Yates Thompson 44) and its relationship to the Virtues and Vices Cycle at Notre-Dame, Paris.” (draft completed)